DanielKnafel/Advanced-Programming-2/README.md

 ![Views](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/UML/Views.png)

-Our views - GraphReg, Joystick, VideoControl, Dashboard and MainWindow passing commands to their view model, and get notified accordingly from the view model.
-That way bind user interface objects to view model, so the connection between view and view model is bidirectional
+The **views** - GraphReg, Joystick, VideoControl, Dashboard and MainWindow passing commands to their **viewModels**, and get notified accordingly from the viewModel.
+That way we bind user interface objects to viewModel, so the connection between view and viewModel is bidirectional.

 ### ViewModels